Indoor Air Pollution: An Introduction for Health Professionals

 - U.S. National Research Council.
 "Biologic Markers in Immunotoxicology".
 1992.
 National Academy Press.
 Washington, DC.

 - U.S. National Research Council.
 "Multiple Chemical Sensitivities - Addendum to Biologic Markers in Immunotoxicology".
 1992.
 National Academy Press.
 Washington, D.C.

 For the patient (may be helpful to the professional as well):

 - U.S. Environmental Protection Agency.
-Guide to Air Cleaners in the Home
+Air Cleaners and Air Filters in the Home

 - American Lung Association.
 "Indoor Air Pollution Fact Sheet - Carpet".
 1992.
 Publication No. 1189.

 - U.S. Consumer Product Safety Commission.
 "Tips for Purchasing and Installing New Carpet" Fact Sheet.
 October 1992.

 - U.S. Environmental Protection Agency, Office of Air and Radiation.
 Report to Congress on Indoor Air Quality, Volume II: Assessment and Control of Indoor Air Pollution, pp. I, 4-14.
 EPA 400-1-89-001C, 1989.